Sergioarg/gas-emissions-app/backend/README.md

-# Loans API Documentation
+# Gas Emissions API Documentation

 ## Overview

-This documentation outlines how to set up and use the Loans API, a Django backend designed for secure and efficient management of customer and loan data.
+This documentation outlines how to set up and use the Gas Emissions API, a Django backend designed for secure and efficient management of greenhouse gas emissions data.
+The API follows Domain-Driven Design (DDD) principles and provides comprehensive filtering capabilities.

 ## API Endpoints

-The API is structured around the following endpoints:
+The API provides read-only access to emissions data with advanced filtering capabilities:

-### Authentication
+### Emissions Management

-- **Obtain Token Pair**: `POST /api/token-auth/` - Obtain an access token pair.
+- **List Emissions**: `GET /api/emissions/` - Retrieve emissions with optional filtering

 ## Getting Started